adamgreen/Z80-Diversion/README.md

 ## Next Steps
-* Wait for fabricated PCBs to arrive from OSHPark.
-* Solder up one of the PCBs and test it out with the code that I have developed so far.
-* Continue development on the firmware.
 * I have an idea of another way to implement the PIO state machine which may simplify the code and allow for faster clock rates.
 * Update MRI core to handle 16-bit registers/addresses.
 Today it only supports 32-bit devices.
 This is a good change to make anyway as there has been some interest as of late to support 64-bit architectures as well.
+* Get MRI working with the Z80 on the RP2040 to allow GDB programming and debugging.